aezarebski/timtam/examples/timing-evaluation/README.md

 gives the correct results so lets look at a comparison of the LLHD across the two methods.
-There appears to be an additive constant that differs between the two methods, but this wsa also present in Marc's code so I suspect there is something about nnumerical stability in his code that accounts for this.
+There appears to be an additive constant that differs between the two methods, but this wsa also present in Marc's code so I suspect there is something about numerical stability in his code that accounts for this.

 ![](out/llhd-comparison.png)